Bylaws of the Ohio Genealogical SocietyARTICLE I - NAME

 8.3.
 F A majority of those present and voting shall be required for all action taken unless a greater vote is required by these Bylaws.

 8.3.
-G Officers and Trustees may participate in meetings of the Board through use of a conference telephone or similar communications equipment or technology, provided that all participants can hear one another.
-Such participation shall constitute attendance at the meeting and shall be counted toward the required quorum and in any vote.
+G Officers and Trustees are required to attend all meetings in person.
+Under certain circumstances, arrangements can be made to attend the meetings of the Board through the use of a conference telephone call or similar communications, provided that all participants can hear one another and that they have prior approval of two Executive Board members.
+Such participation shall constitute attendance at the meeting and shall be counted towards the required quorum and in any vote.

 8.4.
 A Determine the policies of the Society.